Quantum loop groups and $K$-theoretic stable envelopes

 (as $\bw,\bw'$ vary over $\nn$) satisfy the quantum Yang-Baxter equation.
 Following the Faddeev-Reshetikhin-Takhtajan (FRT) principle laid out in \cite{MO}, one defines the quantum group

-as the algebra generated by all possible matrix coefficients of \eqref{eqn:r matrix intro} with respect to the tensor factor $K(\bw')$, as $\bw'$ ranges over $\nn$ (we also add to the subalgebra \eqref{eqn:def u intro} the operators of multiplication by \eqref{eqn:central operators of multiplication}, which are central elements).
+as the algebra generated by all possible matrix coefficients of \eqref{eqn:r matrix intro} with respect to the tensor factor $K(\bw')$, as $\bw'$ ranges over $\nn$, together with central elements that correspond to multiplication by the Schur functors of the framing vector spaces.
 Tautologically, the quantum group comes endowed with an action for all $\bw \in \nn$